neumentora/neumentora/README.md

 ## Neumentora
 Neumentora 📚 is an edtech 🎓 company that develops applications💻 to help students👨‍🎓.

-## What they do
+## What we do
-They build apps😊 that make studying💪 and research🔎 easier for students👩‍💻.
+We build apps😊 that make studying💪 and research🔎 easier for students👩‍💻.